skovati/website/content/_index.md

 a few things i'm passionate about:
 - digital minimalism
 - simple, ethical, and sustainable technology
-- free (libre) and open source software
+- free, libre, and open source software
 - self hosted and decentralized systems
 - privacy, anonymity, and cybersecurity
 - electronics and circuits